Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Experimental results

-In this section, two types of experiments are considered in light of the concepts that have been discussed in previous sections.
-The first experiment demonstrates the notion of representation complexity using an example from the PlantCLEF 2015 dataset~\citep{goeau15lifeclef}.
-In the second experiment, different set-valued predictors are compared for solving problem (\ref{eq:problem}) across four benchmark datasets, focusing on coverage, efficiency, and representation complexity.
+In this section, different set-valued predictors are compared for solving problem (\ref{eq:problem}) across six benchmark datasets, focusing on coverage, efficiency, and representation complexity.
 Summary statistics for these datasets are presented in Table~\ref{tab:results:emp}.
 For all datasets, a predefined hierarchy $\calT$ is extracted from the provided hierarchical labels.

-All dataset images are converted to RGB format with a resolution of $200\times200$ pixels.
-Hidden representations are obtained using an EfficientNet convolutional neural network~\citep{tan19efficientnet} pretrained on ImageNet~\citep{krizhevsky17imagenet}.
-These hidden representations are fed into a hierarchical softmax layer, with dropout set to 0.1.
-The cross-entropy loss is minimized using the Adam optimizer, with a learning rate of $1 \times 10^{-5}$ and momentum set to 0.99.
-Training is performed with a batch size of 32 for up to 100 epochs, with early stopping applied after five epochs of no improvement.
-All models are trained end-to-end on a GPU using the PyTorch library~\citep{paszke17automatic}, with the following hardware configuration: \begin{itemize} \item CPU: Intel i7-6800K 3.4 GHz (3.8 GHz Turbo Boost) \item GPU: NVIDIA GTX 1080 Ti 11GB \item RAM: 64GB DDR4-2666 \end{itemize} All inference algorithms are implemented in C++ using the PyTorch C++ API~\citep{paszke17automatic}.
+For detailed information about the experimental setup, we refer to Section~\ref{sec:supp:expsetup} in the technical appendix.